Meaning Of Dual Diagnosis

 This lack of universally accepted definition has led to inconsistent care, as medical professionals do not have enough research available to substantiate the effectiveness of different treatments.

-Establishing diagnostic criteria for dual diagnosis allows researchers to develop appropriate treatments for different varieties of dual diagnosis [17].
+Establishing diagnostic criteria allows researchers to develop appropriate treatments for different varieties of dual diagnosis [15].

 Rehab Clinic